Using Proxies for Efficient Handling of Remote Multidimensional Data

 [18597 21261 23925 ...
 22861 21008 19155]]

-In the previous result, only 2 chunks have been downloaded and initialized, which is reflected in the array with visible numerical values, as seen in the section [[15712 13933 18298 ...
+In the previous result, only the 2 chunks necessary to fill the desired slice slice(0, 2) have been downloaded and initialized, which is reflected in the array with visible numerical values, as seen in the section [[15712 13933 18298 ...
 21183 22486 20541], [18597 21261 23925 ...
 22861 21008 19155]].
 These represent data that are ready to be processed.

 On the other hand, the lower part of the array, [[0 0 0 ...
 0 0 0], [0 0 0 ...
-0 0 0]], shows an uninitialized section (normally filled with zeros).
+0 0 0]], shows an uninitialized section of the proxy (normally filled with zeros).
 This indicates that those chunks have not yet been downloaded or processed.
 The fetch function could eventually fill these chunks with data when requested, replacing the zeros (which indicate uninitialized data) with the corresponding values:

 [15]: